vosamoilenko/TetrisWebGL/readme.txt

 This is my code for a CG lab1a

+Need to run node.js because used the server for using textures.
+Other ways to fetch image into WebGL I haven't found.
+I'm using express, for returning index.html from the server.
+For running my project, call "npm start" command.

 Some parts of the code were taken from tutorials, but not just copied.
-They were read, analyzed and rewritten by me.
+They were read, analysed and rewritten by me.

 Tasks:
 1. Set up a drawing window and draw a simple box - done